adrian-1990/CI-Python-project-3/README.md

 #### Welcome Message

-After the user selects **p** to play they game they are taking to a new screen and asked to enter their name.
+After the user selects **p** to play the game they are taken to a new screen and asked to enter their name.
 The player must enter a name or else they will get the below warning message.
-The player also cannot enter **computer** as their user name as the computer knows this is their name and won't let anybody steal it.
+The player cannot enter **computer** as their user name as the computer knows this is their name and won't let anybody steal it.

 ![no name entered](https://user-images.githubusercontent.com/79532281/162567284-814fe4b5-3be6-491c-98c5-e93bc8883ffc.png)